 As a business owner or manager, there is something you can do to help them; you can put up ADA compliant signs.
 Not only will this help the visually impaired navigate your place of business, but it will also help you because, without ADA compliant signs, you won’t have their business.
 The National Institutes of Health estimate the number of legally blind people in America at around one million.
 In Texas alone, over 700,000 people are living with visual disability of some kind, according to the National Federation of the Blind.
 Now imagine how many of those people live in the Greater Houston Area.

-To learn just what kinds of and how many ADA compliant signs you need in the Greater Houston Area, please contact Houston Graphic Signs.
+To learn just what kinds of and how many ADA compliant signs you need in the Houston, please contact Houston Graphic Signs.